Garbaz/anki-merge-duplicates/README.md

 Select any number of notes/cards in the browser, right-click, and press "Merge duplicate notes".

 Of all the selected notes, any duplicates (i.e. the first field being equal) will be merged together.
-The merging strategy can be configured, see bellow.
+The merging strategy can be configured, see below.
 The tags of all notes are combined, i.e. the merged note will have all the tags any of the original notes had.

 Say for example you select these notes: